LDMX-Software/ldmx-tb-online/software/README.md

 #### Installation
 Installation of `eudaq`, requires the dependencies outline in the [README](https://github.com/eudaq/eudaq/blob/master/README.md#for-the-core-library-executables-and-gui).

-  ℹ️ `ROOT` is required because the monitoring app is being used.
+  ℹ️ `ROOT` is required for the monitoring app.
+If you are able to install ROOT, install it _before_ eudaq so that you can activate the ROOT-based monitoring within eudaq.

 Once
 the depdendencies have been installed, `eudaq` can be built as follows